Elizabeth-dov/Elizabeth-dov/README.md

 ## My name is **Elizabeth** ✨

-I am a beginner web developer.
-I started actively learning about web development a year ago, using resources on the Internet, in particular, the   Youtube, Codecademy and Udemy platforms.
-During this time I gained knowledge and skills in HTML, CSS and JavaScript.
-My next step will be to study full-stack web development. 👩🏼
+I am 22 years old and currently in my final year of studying political science.
+Additionally, I am a beginner web developer.
+I began actively learning web development a year ago using various online resources, especially YouTube, Codecademy, and Udemy.
+Over this period, I have acquired knowledge and skills in HTML, CSS, and JavaScript.
+My next goal is to delve into full-stack web development. 👩🏼

 ## Contact 📩